connervieira/Predator/CONFIGURATION.md

         - It should be noted that some regions will have varying license plate formatting guidelines.
 In this case, setting this preference could inadvertently cause Predator to filter out valid plates.
             - If you want to skip the preference prompt associated with this setting, but you don't want to supply a license plate format, set this preference to a single space.
                 - Example: `default_license_plate_format = " "`

+## Dash-cam Mode Configuration

+- `dashcam_resolution`
+    - This setting determines what resolution Predator will attmpt to record at.
+    - Be sure that your camera is capable of recording at resolution specified here.
+If you set an unsupported resolution, it's likely Predator will fail and not record anything.
+    - Example: `dashcam_resolution = "1920x1080"`
+- `dashcam_frame_rate`
+    - This setting determines what frame rate Predator will attmpt to record at.
+    - Even though this setting is a number, it should be entered as a string with quotes around it.
+See the example below for more context.
+    - Be sure that your camera is capable of recording at the frame rate specified here.
+If you set an unsupported frame rate, it's likely Predator will fail and not record anything.
+    - If you enter a frame rate too slow for the encoder, it might automatically be sped to a higher frame rate.
+    - Example: `dashcam_frame_rate = "30"`
+- `dashcam_device`
+    - This setting defines what camera device Predator will attempt to use when recording video in dash-cam mode.
+    - Example: `dashcam_device = "/dev/video0"`
+- `dashcam_background_mode`
+    - This setting determines whether or not Predator will record dash-cam video as a background process.
+    - When this is set to True, and dash-cam mode is selected, Predator will launch the recording process as a background task, then close.
+    - This setting should almost always be False, since setting it to True will remove the user's ability to stop the recording process by pressing `Ctrl + C`.
+        - To close the recording process, enter the command `killall ffmpeg` into the standard console.
+However, keep in mind that this will forcefully close all instances of the FFMPEG process, and potentially corrupt videos, even if they are unrelated to Predator.
+    - It may be useful to set this setting to True if you want to record dashcam video while simutaneously analyzing license plates by first running Predator in dash-cam mode, then re-running it in real-time mode.
+        - Note that it is not possible to record dash-cam video while running Predator in real-time mode unless you have two cameras.
+In this case, you'll need to use the configuration values for dash-cam mode and real-time mode to configure which camera you want to be used in each mode.